yongxingloo/ML-ASCAT-data/README.md

-architectures, the ResNET and the UNET, it is found that the ResNET produces a mean absolute error that is half of what is found using krigging (MAE = 0.0316 m/s
-> MAE = 0.0163 m/s) whilst outperforming it in terms
-of processing time, it is also found that the U-NET can achieve the same results as the conventional method whilst only requiring 1/4 of the processing time.
+architectures, the ResNET and the UNET, it is found that the ResNET produces a mean absolute error that is half of what is found using krigging (MAE = 0.0316 m/s bigger than MAE = 0.0163 m/s) whilst outperforming it in terms of processing time, it is also found that the U-NET can achieve the same results as the conventional method whilst only requiring 1/4 of the processing time.
 A key